City-of-Helsinki/mlops-template/README.md

 Instructions for using the template are given below, so just keep reading!

 ML requires team effort.
 When working with data, we have three kinds of people.
-We havepeople who know code, people who know data, and people who know a problem to solve.
+We have people who know code, people who know data, and people who know a problem to solve.
 Those who know two of these are rare, not to mention owning all three.
 Working with the template enables joint work of application field specialists (e.g. healthcare, city planning, finance), researchers, data analysts, engineers & scientists, programmers and other stakeholders.